 Want to know how to light firewood safely and easily?
-Don’t use standard white firelighters as they contain chemicals that may get into the wood fired pizza oven floor and affect the flavour of your food.
+Do not use standard white firelighters as they contain chemicals that may get into the wood fired pizza oven floor and affect the flavour of your food.
 Never use lighter fluid to start or refresh a fire.

 It is the flame in the fire that warms the clay dome and builds the heat in your oven.
 A large fire with vigorous flames will not equate to higher internal temperatures and a better cooking result.
 You do not need a large flame or a large fire to build the heat in your oven.
 Add your wood logs one at a time, allowing the previous log to burn before you add the next one.
 This will allow you to have more control over the oven temperature.
-Prolonged large flames could damage the steel front of your oven.
-Overloading the oven can also cause excessive smoke.
+OVERLOADING THE OVEN CAN CAUSE PROLONGED LARGE FLAMES AND EXCESSIVE SMOKE THAT COULD DAMAGE THE FRONT BRICKWORK OF YOUR OVEN.

-1. Place a firelighter in the centre of the pizza oven floor
+2. Place a firelighter in the centre of the pizza oven floor.

-2. Stack small pieces of kindling around it to form a Jenga-style tower that’s five or six rows high (see picture below).
+3. Stack small pieces of kindling around it to form a Jenga-style tower that’s five or six rows high (see image).

-5. If you need to, keep the oven door half opened.
-This will block any wind and stop the smoke from rolling out until the oven
+6. If you need to, keep the oven door half opened.
+This will block any wind and stop the smoke from rolling out until the oven reaches its ideal temperature.

-6. Each Fuego wood fired pizza oven is a unique artisan piece with its own temperature points, which you will need to get used to.
+7. Each Fuego wood fired pizza oven is a unique artisan piece with its own temperature points, which you will need to get used to.
+The heating time of each ovenwill vary depending on the size and type of wood used but it tends to be between 30 and 45 minutes.

 Place your logs near the mouth of the wood oven a few minutes before you need to use them.
 This will warm and dry them which helps them to ignite quickly when you place them on the fire.